makrai/notes/goncalves24-Odyssey-ser-challange.md

   * Sheffield-MINI’s focal loss and
   * Vivolab’s balance through sample equalization
-* emotions with subtle distinctions were tackled through innovative model architectures and feature sets, as seen in
+* emotions with subtle distinctions were tackled through innovative model architectures and feature sets
   * UPC-BSC’s use of double multi-head attention component [25] and
   * THAU’s use of large language models (LLM) [26] for fusion
-* The computational resources required varied, with
+* The computational resources required varied
   * most teams employing high-end GPUs like the NVIDIA RTX 3090 or A100

 ## 5.5.
 Top-3 Performing Models Evaluation